Working while studying

 For some international students, working while studying helps to supplement their income while providing valuable work experience that could improve future career prospects.

-Undergraduate-level international students on a Tier 4 visa are currently permitted by law to work a maximum of 20 hours each week during term time, with no limit during vacations.
+Undergraduate-level international students on a student route visa are currently permitted by law to work a maximum of 20 hours each week during term time, with no limit during vacations.

 There is a broad range of part-time job opportunities for students both on the University campus and in the wider Manchester community.
 The Careers Service can assist you in making the most of these opportunities and advertises some part-time vacancies that require language skills, cultural knowledge or international experience.